 - In most countries in Europe, wild camping is forbidden.
 Be well aware of this before setting out with a tent.
 Fines can go as high as 2500,- € in certain zones.
 Often it is tolerated.
 It also depends if you are in the mountains or in the valley near towns.
 As far as I know, it’s legal in Scotland if you’re at least 100m away from the road and the next town is 1-2 km away.
 This applies for Sweden and Norway too.
 This article shows where wild camping could be possible.

 - Do not leave rubbish behind.
 Isn’t that logical?

-- Do not poo like nobody’s business.
+- Do not poop like nobody’s business.
 You might not be aware but even some part of forests, accesses and crags belongs to someone; its private property.
-If you have to, do it in a manner that nobody can see it, step on it, and far away from the paths.
+If you have to, do it in a manner that nobody can see it, step on it, and far away from trials and paths.
 Dispose your used toilet paper in the bin or bury everything.
 Avoid doing your business under a boulder, or an overhanging crag.
 Its takes longer to decay and, you can’t be serious about pooping just before a route ?

 - Don’t camp out in big groups.
 The next time you come back to the same place, you’ll be wondering why a no entry sign is up or police cars are coming by to fine and chase you away.

 - Don’t argue with the locals or hunter.
 If asked to leave.
 Do so quietly.
 If anyone passes by, be friendly, smile, greet, wave.
 Don’t be grumpy even if you are.

 - Leave early.
 If you’re sleeping over in a spot that you know it’s going to get crowded the next morning, make it an attempt to leave by 8 am.
 The earlier the better.
 Also, try to vary your sleeping spots now and then.
 Don’t stay on a spot for too long.
 It’s not always easy in Europe, but avoid wild camping near any civilisation or where you can be seen.